Montgomery Township, New Jersey

 Montgomery Township, NJ

 In October of 2011, we joined the Community Effort already in place to establish a local Veterans Memorial - something years in the making by many dedicated fellow Veterans and Residents.
+It all started with a phone call to the effort's leader, Hugh Dyer.

 The Montgomery Veterans Memorial was dedicated on Veterans Day - 11.11.11.